KJasman/CSC360-Handbook/Chapter1.typ

 - `math_operations.c` - Contains various math operations
 - Plus additional header files for each source file as needed

-Without a Makefile, you'd need to compile manually:
+Without a makefile, you'd need to type out the following manually in order to compile your program:

 ```sh
 gcc -c main.c -o main.o